ton-community/ton-docs/docs/develop/smart-contracts/tutorials/wallet.md

 >
 > ["udict_delete_get_min()" in docs](/develop/func/stdlib/#dict_delete_get_min)

-Note that we have to interact with the `f` variable several times.
-Since [TVM is a stack machine](learn/tvm-instructions/tvm-overview#tvm-is-a-stack-machine), at each interaction with `f` it is necessary to pop all values to get the desired variable.
-The `f~touch()` operation places the variable at the top of the stack to optimize code execution.
+Note that it is necessary to interact with the `f` variable several times.
+Since the [TVM is a stack machine](learn/tvm-instructions/tvm-overview#tvm-is-a-stack-machine), during each interaction with the `f` variable it is necessary to pop all values to get the desired variable.
+The `f~touch()` operation places the f  variable at the top of the stack to optimize code execution.

-### Bitwise left shift operation
+### Bitwise Left Shift Operation

-This section may seem a bit complicated for those who have not previously worked with bruised operations.
-The following line can be seen in the smart contract code:
+This section may seem a bit complicated for those who have not previously worked with bitwise operations.
+The following line of code can be seen in the smart contract code:

 ```func
 var bound = (now() << 32); ;; bitwise left shift operation
 ```
 As a result 32 bits are added to the number on the right side.
-This means that **existing values are moved to 32 bits to the left**.
-For example, take the number 3, translate it into a binary form, and get 11.
-Applying the `3 << 2` operation, 11 is moved by two bits.
-That is, two bits are added to the right.
+This means that **existing values are moved 32 bits to the left**.
+For example, let’s consider the number 3 and translate it into a binary form with a result of 11.
+Applying the `3 << 2` operation, 11 is moved 2 bit places.
+This means that two bits are added to the right of the string.
 In the end, we have 1100, which is 12.

-First thing to do in order to understand why this is done is to remember that `now()` returns us uint32, which means that the number will be 32 bits.
-By shifting it to 32 bits to the left, we get space for another uint32, which is query_id.
-This way, **timestamp and query_id can be combined** within one variable for optimization.
+The first thing to understand about this process is to remember that the `now()` function returns a result of uint32, meaning that the resulting value will be 32 bits.
+By shifting 32 bits to the left, space is opened up for another uint32, resulting in the correct query_id.
+This way, the **timestamp and query_id can be combined** within one variable for optimization.

-Next, consider the following line:
+Next, let’s consider the following line of code:

 ```func
 bound -= (64 << 32); ;; clean up the records that have expired more than 64 seconds ago
 ```

-Here we perform the operation of shifting the number 64 by 32 bits.
-We do this in order to **subtract 64 seconds** from our timestamp.
-This way we will be able to compare past query_ids and see if they are less than the received value.
+Above we performed an operation to shift the number 64 by 32 bits to **subtract 64 seconds** from our timestamp.
+This way we'll be able to compare past query_ids and see if they are less than the received value.
 If so, they expired more than 64 seconds ago:

 ```func
 if (f) { ;; check if any value has been found
   f = (i < bound); ;; check if more than 64 seconds have elapsed after expiration
 }
 ```

-To understand this better, take `1625918400` as an example of timestamp.
+To understand this better, let’s use the number `1625918400` as an example of a timestamp.
 Its binary representation (with the left-handed addition of zeros for 32 bits) is 01100000111010011000101111000000.
-By performing a bitwise left shift by 32 bits, we get 32 zeros at the end of the binary representation of our number.
+By performing a 32 bit bitwise left shift, the result is 32 zeros at the end of the binary representation of our number.

-After that **we can add any query_id (uint32)**.
-Then subtracting `64 << 32`, we get a timestamp that was 64 seconds ago with the same query_id.
-We can make sure of that by performing `((1625918400 << 32) - (64 << 32)) >> 32`.
-This way we can compare the necessary part of our number (which is timestamp) and at the same time query_id does not interfere.
+After this is completed, **it is possible to add any query_id (uint32)**.
+Then by subtracting `64 << 32` the result is a timestamp that 64 seconds ago had the same query_id.
+This fact can be verified by performing the following calculations `((1625918400 << 32) - (64 << 32)) >> 32`.
+This way we can compare the necessary portions of our number (the timestamp) and at the same time the query_id does not interfere.

-### Storage update
+### Storage Updates

-After all the operations are done, only remaining thing is to save new values in the storage:
+After all operations are complete, the only task remaining is to save the new values in the storage:

 ```func
   set_data(begin_cell()